Environmental Studies & Planning

 For current ENSP and GEOG students, degrees, study plans, and concentrations will remain unchanged for now; however, the department name will officially become GEP in Fall 2017 and course numbers will change.
 Beginning with Fall semester 2018 our degree title (not the same thing as department name) will become Geography and Environment.
 At that point students who declare GEP as their major will follow new study plans in six concentrations: Society, Environment, and Development (BA); Environmental Systems (BA); Geospatial Analysis and Technology (BA); Sustainable Communities, General (BA); Sustainable Communities, Planning (BA); and Energy Management and Design (BS).

 For further information, please contact the current Chairs of Geography and Global Studies and/or ENSP.
-We will hold a “town hall” informational meeting for current students on April 11 in the Environmental Technology Center.
+We will hold an informational meeting for current students on April 11 in the Environmental Technology Center, 12noon-1pm.

 Sabbaticals and temporary advisor changes